filfreire/fanet-ns2/README.md

 make fanet-3d
 ```

-Or run the simulations for OLSR (separate make ):
+Or run the simulations for OLSR (separate make target due to OLSR simulation taking a lot more time compared to the others):

 ```bash
 make fanet-3d-olsr